When you’re building or re-vamping your website, picking a great free WordPress theme is crucial.

 But the quality, price, and capabilities of WordPress themes vary widely.

 A WordPress theme should not just look great.
-Ideally, themes are responsive, quick to set up, offer integrations for your favorite page builders, and provide plenty of customization options.
-In the best-case scenario, they’re also free.
+Ideally, themes are responsive, quick to set up, offer integrations for your favorite page builders, and provide plenty of options to change them to your liking.
+And the best thing is: Often, they’re free.

-The wide range of choices can quickly become overwhelming, especially if you’re new to building websites.
+The wide range of choices can quickly become too much, especially if you’re new to building websites.

 We’ve got your back.
-Based on a meta-review of listings which encompass over 1,200 themes, we’ve compiled a list of the best free WordPress themes available in 2021.
+Based on a meta-review of listings which cover over 1,200 themes, we’ve created a list of the best free WordPress themes available in 2023.

 Here are our Top 15, complete with summaries of their most important specs.